mech/Notes/Ruby/tdd.md

 # TDD

+Always call out these phases intentionally.

+AAA/GWT

+1. Arrange - Given - Set stuffs up
+2. Act - When - Invoke things
+3. Assert - Then - Verify behaviors

+AAA/GWT conscious tests:

+* Are easier to read
+* Point out potentially superfluous test code
+* Can highlight certain test design smells

+If you have many "Given" steps, maybe you have too many dependencies or complex arguments.

+If you have many "When" steps, is the API confusing and hard or awkward to invoke?

+If you have many "Then" steps, then you code is doing too much and is complex.

+---

 In term of doing TDD, look at your Quality Problem.
 If it is not worth the trouble to up-keep the quality, then it is not worth to write tests as it will definitely slow development.

 The reason to test is a new behaviour or new use-case, not because of a new method on a class.